 Air Pollution - Dust will form around the construction area and transportation route.
-Earthworks, a temporary work area as well as the operation of construction equipment will be sources of dust and combustion products of diesel fuel (nitrogen oxides, sulphur oxides, nitrogen oxides, carbon, soot, aldehydes, benzo(a)pyrene).
+Earthworks, a temporary work area, a bypass road, a soil dump as well as the operation of construction equipment will be sources of dust and combustion products of diesel fuel (nitrogen oxides, sulphur oxides, nitrogen oxides, carbon, soot, aldehydes, benzo(a)pyrene).